taeruh/pauli_tracker/README.md

 For examples, please look into the the [crate documentation](https://docs.rs/pauli_tracker/#examples).

+### MSRV policy

+There is no guarantee for a long-time support of a specific Rust version.
+Bumping the MSRV increments the minor SemVer version.

 ## License

 Pauli Tracker is distributed under the terms of both the MIT license and the